I'm always looking for good breakfast baked goods and scones are at the top of my list.

 - 2 C all-purpose flour

-- 2 tsp fresh lemon zest (from 1 lemon)
+- 2 teaspoon fresh lemon zest (from 1 lemon)

-- 2 tbsp fresh lemon juice (from 1 lemon)
+- 2 tablespoon fresh lemon juice (from 1 lemon)

 - 1 C fresh or frozen blackberries